 Keeping your users informed about their actions and relevant errors or exceptions in a clear, concise and unambiguous way is important.
 It gives the user a sense of mutual trust.

-The design should be able to reuse internal as well as external behaviours while maintaining consistency with the purpose and thus reducing the user efforts in remembering and rethinking.
+The design should be able to reuse internal as well as external behaviours while maintaining consistency with the purpose and thus reducing the user’s efforts in remembering and rethinking.

-While designing an application you can verify you’re on the right track just whenever you wish by user testing your prototype, this way you might save the possible expenditure on future changes and improvements.
-You can simply iron out the kinks before writing your code and hence sparing your team the time and hassle of making changes in development.
-Besides, you will also get a before-hand idea about how users will receive your product.
+While designing an application you can verify you’re on the right track just whenever you wish by user-testing your prototype, this way you might save the possible expenditure on future changes and improvements.
+You can simply iron out the kinks before writing your code hence sparing your team the time and hassle of making changes in development.
+Besides, you will also get a beforehand idea about how users will receive your product.

 These days it is critical to understand user behaviour and context.
 People are busy, they have thousands of things going on, so it’s a smart choice to consider prototyping your app using only messaging as your delivery channel, and to break down your service into smaller micro-tasks that can be pieced together over time rather than executed all at once.

-However, before getting started it is important to acknowledge what do you intend on designing.
-We don’t need to bust out the pencil and paper or fire up sketch just yet.
+However, before getting started it is important to acknowledge what you intend to design.
+We don’t need to bust out the pencil and paper or fire up the sketch just yet.
 We just need to brainstorm the overall functionality and features we plan on offering through the application.

 Here are some of the basic functions I could think of:

 Being a mobile phone user yourself you would understand how major role push notifications play for an application when it comes to updating or alerting.
 So having an onboard screen that asks for the user’s permission to allow the push notification is important.

 To provide users with a go-to screen where they can see and access all the features is essential and thus, having an attractive home screen should be on top of the list.